-For most destinations, summer is possibly the best time to get outdoors and go hiking.
+Summer is one of the best time to get outdoors and go hiking.
 Clear, sunny skies and long daylight hours can all mean and amazingly full day on the trail.
-Unfortunately here in Australia summer can also feel like the worst possible time to go outside, let alone hike.
+Unfortunately here in Australia summer can also be one the worst possible times to go outside.

-It is possible to still enjoy the outdoors in our brutal summer weather.
+It’s possible to enjoy the outdoors in our brutal summer weather.
 You just have to adjust your thinking a bit and take a few extra precautions beyond the basics (like making sure to tell someone where you’re hiking).
 You don’t have to let high temperatures keep you off the trails.

 1. Start your hike early

 Nobody likes waking up early , especially during the working week and even fewer people like waking up early on the weekend – but if you don’t want to go for weeks without getting your boots dirty, you’re going to have to get an early start.
 Not everyone likes to wake up early, and your trip doesn’t have to feel like work; just find a balance between how much sleep you need and minimizing your exposure to afternoon heat.
 Get organized in camp with gear to facilitate a quicker morning departure – eating breakfast and packing up doesn’t have to take two hours.